ChrisPolewiak/GitHub-Copilot-Workshop/05-csv-to-json/readme.md

 ## ✅ Task

 1. In this folder, you have `data.csv`.
-2. Create a new file `convert.py`.
-3. Ask Copilot to generate a script that:
+2. Ask Copilot to create file `data.json` which contains the data

-   * reads the CSV,
-   * converts it to JSON,
-   * saves output to a file (e.g., `output.json`).

-> You should not code manually — describe what you want in natural language and let Copilot generate the code.
+> You should not code manually — describe what you want in natural language and let Copilot convert data.

 ---